Plastic Molding Part Design

 A reasonable and optimal molded part structure design can not only simplify plastic injection mold manufacture, reduce the cost of the mold, but also to simplify its molding process to improve the good quality rate of products.

-There are two main causes for plastic part failure: molded-in notches, and sharp internal corners.
+There are two main causes of plastic part failure: molded-in notches, and sharp internal corners.
 These are largely caused by designers failing to provide the part with a sufficient internal radius to avoid the issue.
 When radii are noted on drawings, they are often inadequately small, and their importance in high-stress areas is neglected.

-In reality, internal corners require a carefully specified radius, to help cut down on stress concentrations at these essential areas.
+In reality, inner corners require a carefully specified radius, to help cut down on stress concentrations at these essential areas.
 If the corner is too sharp, then the force factors at this point can be tripled or even quadrupled.
 For that reason, it is recommended that a fillet or radius of 0.5-0.6 times the wall thickness is incorporated at these points.
 Such parts will allow one to reduce stress on radiused corners compared to sharp, nonradiused sections.

 It should be noted that materials with poor elongation qualities are highly susceptible to cracking under external and internal forces- for instance, a boss where a screen expands its outer diameter during assembly.

 It is also necessary to specify radii on exterior corners of certain parts where a square-cornered shaft will need to fit into a plastic part.
 Examples of these parts include pulleys and gears.
-Putting radii on external corners has many benefits, from sink and stress reduction, to assisting with material glow.
+Putting radii on external corners has many benefits, from sink and stress reduction, to assisting with the material glow.
 Put simply, the larger the radius, the more impact load that section will be able to absorb.

 For instance, some designs will require a sharp, 90-degree corner.
 If the part is subjected to impact, then radii are essential to absorb the energy at the corners, and reinforce the ribs of the part.
 However, radii can have a negative impact on the appearance of parts, as well as their ease of packaging.
 If the radii become too big for these factors, then the designer may wish to solve the problem by opting for an impact-modified material in the manufacturing process.

-Under test conditions, when the radius is increased, parts are able to absorb more energy before failing, and in many cases failure is averted entirely.
+Under test conditions, when the radius is increased, parts are able to absorb more energy before failing, and in many cases, failure is averted entirely.
 Impact tests to external corners show that energy absorption can be increased up to five times by incorporating larger, more rounded corners- and at the top of the part, this increase can be as much as ten times.
 On the other hand, if ribs are added to make the part stiffer, they can have a negative impact on the part’s ability to absorb energy, since the walls cannot deflect.

 If the rib section is properly designed, though, and an impact-modified resin is used, then even a part which was otherwise problematic may work well in practice.
 For instance, polycarbonate is extremely good at absorbing energy, and when coupled with a larger radius, means the part will be able to absorb a lot more energy before failing.

 To gain a better understanding of why thermoplastic materials behave the way they do, and why some are naturally stronger than others, it is necessary to understand how they behave under standardized ASTM testing of physical properties.
-All plastics demonstrate a similar stress/strain curve, where failure occurs at or close to the top of the curve (although this will vary depending on filler and reinforcements).
+All plastics demonstrate a similar stress/strain curve, where the failure occurs at or close to the top of the curve (although this will vary depending on filler and reinforcements).
 Filled or reinforced resins come with a lower elongation- some 10% or under- meaning they are less able to absorb or deflect energy upon impact.
 This means they need a larger radii to cut down stress concentrations when they are faced with loads or impacts.

-In the case of short or long glass-reinforced resins，this rule often comes under question when data sheet values are examined.
+In the case of short or long glass-reinforced resins，this rule often comes under question when datasheet values are examined.
 In these cases, the data would seem to suggest that more highly reinforced resins have an increased impact value.
 In truth, though, this is down to the effect of the glass fiber/resin matrix strength at the notch; it does not reflect the absorbing value of the base resin itself.
 With a higher glass loading, a greater radius is needed to make the part tougher.

 Nonuniform Part Thickness

 After insufficient radii, the next leading cause of plastic part failure is nonuniform wall thickness.
 This can cause wider tolerances, warpage, voids and sinks, a poor fill due to pressure drops, and stresses which are molded-in.
-All of these issues are down to bad part design, which stops the resin from being able to fully pack out during the molding process.
+All of these issues are down to bad part design, which stops the resin from being able to pack out during the molding process fully.
 If uniform sections are used, then these can all be avoided.

 Molded-in part stresses are often caused by a combination of thick and thin sections.
 When the part cools, this leads to different shrinkages.
 Since the thicker section holds more heat, this can lead to all manner of issues such as sinks, voids, and warpage.

-It can also lead to flow problems around corners, since it encourages pressure drops and dead pressure flow areas.
+It can also lead to flow problems around corners since it encourages pressure drops and dead pressure flow areas.
 If nonuniform section thickness is used, and thin part sections feed thicker sections, the pressure will drop in the thicker section.
 That may mean that the part is not sufficiently filled.
 On top of this, the thin section could become over-packed when trying to fill the thicker section.

-Designers will therefore need to transition and core out thick sections, to make the part thickness as uniform as it can be.
+Designers will, therefore, need to transition and core out thick sections, to make the part thickness as uniform as it can be.
 Not only does this reduce these internal sinks and voids, but it also makes the part stronger, and saves on wasted materials.

 Ribs for Strength and Quality